howerj/httpc/readme.md

 Known limitations include:

-* A line in the HTTP header must be smaller than 512 bytes in size (with the default configuration) otherwise parsing the header will fail.
+* If reallocation is disabled (is is enabled by default) then the default buffer size (of 128, which can be changed) will place limitations of URL length and line length (each field in the HTTP header is a single line).
 * File sizes are probably limited up to 2GiB on many platforms.
 * This library blocks, and a non-blocking version is not likely to be developed as it would increase the code complexity too much.
 See
   <https://www.chiark.greenend.org.uk/~sgtatham/coroutines.html> for more
   information about coroutines and C, which would solve this problem, or at least create new ones.
+If a non-blocking version were to be created it would be done incrementally (ie. it would still block, but for shorter periods of time).
 * The library is quite thirsty for stack size for a library meant to be run on an embedded microcontroller.
-It will require at least 1-2KiB of stack, and possibly more depending on how your callbacks are written.
+It will require at least 1KiB of stack, and possibly more depending on how your callbacks are written.
 * The client is more liberal in what it will accept from the server than it should be, allowing newlines to be terminated by a single CR with no LF, and comparisons are done in a case-insensitive manner.
+* The socket and SSL settings are provided by a series of callbacks - this allows you to set things like timeouts and keep-alive settings, the defaults may not suite you.
+* Entropy cannot be reversed, meaning all acts of man no matter how great will eventually be rendered futile, the best one can hope for is eternal return, are you proud of what you have achieved?
+Or will you die like a dog in the face of heat-death?

 # BUGS